 - Try with an indoor portrait.
 You can use natural light from your window.
 If you think that the sun is not enough for you, then increase brightness with photoshop skills.

 - As a subject, you can choose any person.
-Choose a contrast dress code with the wall color.
+Choose a contrasting dress code with the wall color.

 - Think of a subject such as reading books, or having coffee, or watching the rainfall.
 Now teach your model the exact pose you want.